Elmo's Christmas Countdown: Plot synopsis

 Stiller the Elf states that Christmas will never come as Oscar celebrates.
 Elmo states that he and Abby can believe in Christmas miracles as Stiller joins them.
 Their believing attracts the appearance of Santa Claus (Kevin James).
-Handel's Messiah appears as they find every box of the Christmas Counterdowner.
-Santa Claus then sings "You Gotta Believe" with Elmo, Abby, Stiller, Big Bird, Snuffleupagus, Ernie and Bert, Count von Count, Grover, Prairie Dawn, Baby Bear, Telly Monster, Rosita, Zoe, and Cookie Monster.
-Santa Claus then takes his leave as he quotes "Merry Christmas to All and to All a Good Night."
+Santa Claus then sings "Believe" with Elmo, Abby, Stiller, Big Bird, Snuffleupagus, Ernie and Bert, Count von Count, Grover, Prairie Dawn, Baby Bear, Telly Monster, Rosita, Zoe, and Cookie Monster.
+Santa Claus then takes his leave as he quotes "Merry Christmas to All and to All a Good Night".
 After the story is over, Stiller the Elf and Stan the Snowball wish everybody a Merry Christmas.

 Sesame Street's broadcast history

 Elmo's Christmas Countdown marks the ninth time the Sesame Street characters have crossed over into commercial television.
 All other Sesame Street material had aired on PBS, a public television network.
 25th and 30th anniversary specials, as well as Elmopalooza, have also aired on ABC, while NBC aired an introductory show to Sesame Street called This Way To Sesame Street, Big Bird in China, and a 20th anniversary special.
 CBS aired the independently produced A Special Sesame Street Christmas, and Fox aired the special CinderElmo.